-2.1 Illicit Discharge Detection and Elimination Program
+2.1 Existing Illicit Discharge Detection and Elimination Program

-The MS4 Operator will continue to implement, and enforce the existing IDDE program, outlined in the District's Stormwater Guidance Manual (chapter 2) to detect, investigate, and eliminate illicit discharge into the MS4.
+The Galveston County Drainage District No. 1 currently performing inspections.
+The MS4 Operator will continue to implement, and enforce this program to detect, investigate, and eliminate illicit discharge into the MS4.
 The program includes an annual update to the MS4's stormwater conveyance map, methods for training, procedures for tracing, and procedures for removing the source.
-Chapter 2 of the Stormwater Guidance Manual, which is the MS4's IDDE Program will continue to be implemented as a part of its SWMP.
-This chapter shall also include information regarding responses to, and investigations of, illicit discharges and spills.
 If the illicit connection or illicit discharge is observed related to another operator's MS4, the MS4 Operator shall notify the other MS4 Operator within 48 hours of discovery.
-If impracticable, the MS4 Operator shall notify the appropriate TCEQ regional office of the possible illicit connection.
-If another MS4 notifies the MS4 Operator of an illegal connection or an illicit discharge, then the MS4 Operator shall follow the IDDE plan.
-The MS4 Operator will review and update the SWMP and IDDE plan throughout the permit term as necessary.
-The MS4 Operator will also maintain on-site procedures for responding to illicit discharges and spills and will include source investigation and elimination, and conduct inspections deemed appropriate in response to complaints.
+If impracticable, the MS4 Operator shall notify the appropriate TCEQ Regional Office of the possible illicit connection.
+If another MS4 notifies the MS4 Operator of an illegal connection or an illicit discharge, then the MS4 Operator shall follow the IDDE program.
+The MS4 Operator will review and update the IDDE program as necessary throughout the permit term.
+The MS4 Operator will continue to maintain on-site procedures for responding to illicit discharges and spills and will include source investigation and elimination, and conduct inspections and deemed appropriate in response to complaints.
 The clear, specific, and measurable goals for this activity are outlined in the tables below.